Abstraction Health

 Contraindications

-Individuals with bipolar disorder, autoimmune conditions, or those taking prescription antidepressants or psychiatric medications should consult a healthcare provider before use.
-Pregnant or breastfeeding individuals should avoid use due to insufficient safety data.
-Those with stimulant sensitivity or anxiety disorders should use caution.
+Individuals with bipolar disorder, those taking antidepressants or stimulant medications, pregnant or breastfeeding individuals, and those with autoimmune conditions should consult a healthcare provider before use.
+People sensitive to stimulants should use caution.